Skip to content

 Q: Do I have to pay to use the Relewise MCP Server?

-A: The MCP Server is free to use.
+A: No, the MCP Server is free to use for coding.

 Q: I can't use MCP Tools in Visual Studio Code.
 What could be wrong?